Skip to main content

 • Physical AI as essential infrastructure

-The software developers who understand this shift early will have a significant advantage.
-Every company building physical products will need embodied AI expertise.
-Every automation project will involve training VLA models.
+Software developers who understand this shift early may gain significant advantage, though it's unclear how quickly this market will mature.
+Every company building physical products will likely need embodied AI expertise.
+Every automation project will probably involve training VLA models.

 Conclusion

-That 3D printer failure that sparked this exploration wasn't just a frustration—it was a glimpse of the future.
-AI agents that can see problems, understand context, and take physical action to fix them.
+That 3D printer failure in January wasn't a frustration, it was a glimpse of the future.
+AI agents that see problems, understand context, and take physical action to fix them.

-We've spent the last decade making AI incredibly capable at digital tasks.
-The next decade is about giving that intelligence a body.
-VLA models are the bridge between Claude writing code in your terminal and robots that can execute those plans in your workshop.
+The next decade is about giving digital intelligence a body.
+VLA models bridge Claude writing code in your terminal and robots executing those plans in your workshop.

-The embodied AI revolution isn't coming—it's here.
-The question is whether you're ready to build it.
+The embodied AI revolution isn't coming, it's here.
+The question is whether you're ready to build it, and more importantly, whether you're ready to do so safely.

 Running robots in your homelab?
 Building VLA applications?
-Hit me up—I'd love to hear about your experiments and share lessons learned.
-The future of AI is physical, and we're figuring it out together.
+Hit me up, I'd love to hear about your experiments and share lessons learned.

 Research & References